November is the perfect time to create a Gratitude Tree for your family. After all, November is the month for giving thanks.

 – John F. Kennedy

 Do you want your home to be more comfortable?
-You may also enjoy reading our guide to the Best Smart Home Thermostats.
+You may also enjoy reading our guide to the Best Smart Home Thermostats that will help keep you cozy in the winter and cool in the summer.

 Home, Garden and Homestead is a proud member of the Amazon Affiliate program.
-We receive a small commission on qualified sales.
-Thanks for supporting this website!
-Have a blessed day!
+We receive a small commission on qualified sales (at no cost to you).
+Thanks for supporting this website–and have a blessed day!